dvdjsp/dvdjsp.github.io/_pages/react-test.md

 ---
 layout: react-page
-title: React Test (Plain JS)
+title: React Test
-permalink: /react-plain/
+permalink: /react-test/
-js_script: /assets/js/test-component-compiled.js
 ---

-This page tests React without using JSX.
+This page tests a React component using vanilla JavaScript (no JSX).